 Going Green Together

 There is an exhibition corridor at WEEE·PARK, and guided tours are arranged for members of the public to get a better understanding of the recycling and treatment processes of WEEE, as well as a deeper appreciation of the importance of turning waste into resources.
-It is open to the public for visit from Monday through Friday and every other Saturday from 9:30 am to 5:30 pm.
+It is open to the public for visit from Monday through Saturday.
 Admission is free but advanced booking is required.
 Reservation for guided tour can be arranged for groups and individuals by reservation which can be made through email (firstname.lastname@example.org) or telephone (2290 9500).
 Visitors should arrange their own transport, or take public transport to WEEE·PARK.

 WEEE·PARK is designed to treat 30,000 tonnes of regulated WEEE annually.
 If necessary, the WEEE·PARK may increase its capacity by arranging an additional shift in the operation of the facility to cope with the demand.
 There are four processing lines: